 The spell that restores Voldemort to full power requires the bones of his dead father, the flesh of a servant (Wormtail's hand) and the blood of an enemy (Harry).

-Using a Horcrux to store your soul requires killing someone, and splits your own soul apart, leaving the other part in the Horcrux.
+Using a Horcrux to store your soul requires murdering someone, and splits your own soul apart, leaving the other part in the Horcrux.

 A more direct example from The Golden Compass was cut from the movie version: Lord Asriel was required to kill a child in order to power the Applied Phlebotinum (as a death by separating a child from their daemon unleashes energy on par with nuclear fission), and much to Lyra's horror, the boy happened to be one of her friends.
 She spends the better part of the The Amber Spyglass going To Hell and Back to try to make up for it.